geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 This is after locals.
 Basic locals is merged.
-But before, the only way I had for setting up the thread The local memory layout was by permuting the shape tracker after it was initialized.
+But before, the only way I had for setting up the thread The local memory layout was by permuting the ShapeTracker after it was initialized.
 And that had some constraints because of the axis, the size of the axis that had to be the same and so on so it doesn't break.
-But I realized that if you initialize the shape tracker, for example, you initialize it column wise, column major, it will affect the
+But I realized that if you initialize the ShapeTracker, for example, you initialize it column wise, column major, it will affect the
 Local memory layout, and you don't need any permutation.
 So that is a way forward for the next step.
 And well, that's it for locals.